kmaasrud/vmc/report/secs/04_results.md

 |    	| $0.05$   	|                         	|                  	|                                  	|          	|                            	|
 |    	| $0.01$   	|                         	|                  	|                                  	|          	|                            	|

-Table: Optimal variational parameters for $N = 6 \text{ and } 12$ electrons for a set of frequencies obtained with the steepest gradient decent method.{#tbl:results-variational-parameters-larger-sys}
+Table: Optimal variational parameters for $N = 6 \text{ and } 12$ electrons for a set of frequencies obtained with the steepest gradient decent method. {#tbl:results-variational-parameters-larger-sys}